Drinking Gin: A guide to the secret art

 Part 1: When To Drink Gin

-Gin is what you drink when you're a decade past the age at which they all predicted you'd be dead.
+Gin is what you drink when you're a decade past the age at which they all swore you'd be dead.

 But here you are, live as gunfire, and still up to the same weird shit everyone said would be death of you.
 The whole world has gotten a bad back and extra chins and begun slouching towards the simpering mortality of the recliner, but not you.
 While your erstwhile peers have grown plump and soft and slow, age has somehow only made you leaner, stronger, more dangerous — like an old prize fighter, or rock’s elder gods.3 Yours is not the dewy glow of youth, vanishing in the heat of the sun; it is the hard-edged, sinewy vitality of someone who survived, and intends to keep on doing so, possibly forever.